AndreySosnovyy/flutter_pin_code_ui/README.md

 ### 🛠 Contributing

 You have an interesting open source example to share with community?
-Or found a bug, have a great ready to go new animation or want to suggest an idea for new animation, you're always welcome!
+Found a bug, have a great ready to go new animation or want to suggest an idea for new animation?
+You're always welcome!
 Fell free to open an [issue](https://github.com/AndreySosnovyy/flutter_pin_code_ui/issues) or [pull request](https://github.com/AndreySosnovyy/flutter_pin_code_ui/pulls) in [GitHub repository](https://github.com/AndreySosnovyy/flutter_pin_code_ui)!